 He holds a Bachelor’s degree in Business Administration from Texas A&M University-Commerce and a Master’s of Business Administration from Amberton University.
 He is also a Graduate of the Harvard Kennedy School Strategies for Building and Leading Diverse Organizations and the Leadership in Police Organizations Program.

 Chief Humphrey has been an adjunct professor at the University of Oklahoma, Langston University, and Argosy University, as well as an instructor for the FBI Law Enforcement Executive Development Association.

-He is a member of the Police Executive Research Forum, International Association of Chiefs of Police, National Organization of Black Law Enforcement Executives, and the FBI LEEDA Program.
+He is a member of the Police Executive Research Forum, the International Association of Chiefs of Police, the National Organization of Black Law Enforcement Executives, and the FBI LEEDA Program.

 Ro Dolfo Quilantán-Arenas is a native of Saltillo, Coahuila, where he earned his law degree from the Autonomous University of Coahuila.
-He earned a Masters in National Security issues by the National Defense College, which is part of the Ministry of National Defense in Mexico City.
+He earned a Master's in National Security issues from the National Defense College, which is part of the Ministry of National Defense in Mexico City.

 The Consul Quilantán career member of the Mexican Foreign Service since 1985 and has served at Mexican consulates in Antwerp, Belgium; Milan, Italy; Los Angeles, USA; Guayaquil, Ecuador.
 In addition, he served for five years as Director for Legal Affairs at the Embassy of Mexico in Washington, DC.

 Apart from his public duties, he has taught academic conferences as a guest conductor in Mexican and foreign universities on international issues, consular and diplomatic law.
 In addition, he has published articles and essays on foreign policy, diplomacy and protection to Mexicans.
 He is the author of the books, the death penalty and consular protection in Mexico and Culture.